 - Expanded markets; ability to sell to customers throughout Canada and around the world in the currency used by the retailer.

 When making a purchase, consumers can choose to use cash, cheques, debit cards, credit cards as well as electronic payments services like PayPal and Interac Online.
-More than 91% of adult Canadians have at least one credit card3 and this method of payment is the choice for the overwhelming majority of retail e-commerce transactions.
+Eighty-nine per cent of adult Canadians have at least one credit card3 and this method of payment is the choice for the overwhelming majority of retail e-commerce transactions.

 When it comes to choosing a credit card, banks offer consumers a wide variety of products.
 Customers may choose among standard cards without an annual fee, premium cards that offer rewards and features, and low-rate cards if the interest rate is a key consideration influencing the card choice.

 - Hundreds of institutions in Canada, including banks, credit unions, retailers, caisses populaires, trust companies and finance companies offer credit card products.

 - There are many low-rate cards on the market and over 30 of those cards have an interest rate of under 13%.

 Consumers are encouraged to learn more about the choices available and to select the credit card that best suits their needs.
 Just like any item or service that a customer buys, the customer has the control to decide on their credit product.